Lwt introduction/tutorial Part 2 of 2

 The cell can take different values that map almost exactly on the

-type.
+state type.
 The actual type of promises in our

 only-slightly-simplified model is as follows: